writebetacode/rollup-plugin-solid-hot/README.md

 # rollup-plugin-solid-hot-loader

 A simple solid-js Hot Module Replacement loader for [Rollup](https://rollupjs.org) when used with [Nollup](https://github.com/PepsRyuu/nollup).
-As this loader currently only wraps your Solid Components, it does not preserve downstream state so the Component and all it's children are replaced.
-This loader also provides basic live-reloading support for all other javascript files imported by your components.
+As this loader currently only wraps your Solid Components, it does not preserve downstream state so the Component and all of it's children will be replaced.
+This loader also provides basic live-reloading support for the entry file.

 ## Installation